honeycrux/ERGMusicConcertPlanner/docs/requirement.md

     - Add concert and rehearsal rundown that represent performance items and breaks
     - Edit concert and rehearsal rundown order
     - Delete concert and rehearsal rundown
-    - Show summary of rundown, including expected starting and ending time of each item
+    - (Optional) Show summary of rundown, including expected starting and ending time of each item

 ## Overview

 This section outlines a high-level overview of the architectural choices made for this application.
 Any changes should be reflected here.

 - A full-stack Next.js application is used.
 A web interface is presented to the user.
-- (Where should backend logic exist?
-Server actions, or routes?)
+- Next.js server actions are used in place of backend API routes.
 - Prisma ORM is used for database access.
 MongoDB is used as the database model, as MongoDB Atlas is a cloud-based solution that is relatively easy to set up.
 - TailwindCSS is used.
-- Component libraries installed are: AG Grid.
+- Component libraries installed are: Handsontable.
+- Other libraries installed are: Luxon (for working with dates and time), Zod (for declaring and validating data types)
 - For now, there is no UI component suite installed, giving future developers flexibility to choose their own if they decide to improve the user interface with one.